PART I. PROSTITUTION, PROMOTING PROSTITUTION, AND SEX TRAFFICKING

 §712-1200 Prostitution.
 (1) A person commits the offense of prostitution if the person:

-(a) Engages in, or agrees or offers to engage in, sexual conduct with another person for a fee; or
+(a) Engages in, or agrees or offers to engage in, sexual conduct with another person in return for a fee; or

 (b) Pays, agrees to pay, or offers to pay a fee to another to engage in sexual conduct.

-(4) A person convicted of committing the offense of prostitution shall be sentenced as follows:
+(4) A person convicted of committing the offense of prostitution as a petty misdemeanor shall be sentenced as follows:

 (a) For the first offense, when the court has not deferred further proceedings pursuant to chapter 853, a fine of not less than $500 but not more than $1,000 and the person may be sentenced to a term of imprisonment of not more than thirty days or probation; provided that in the event the convicted person defaults in payment of the fine, and the default was not contumacious, the court may sentence the person to perform services for the community as authorized by section 706-605(1).